parsiya/parsiya.net/content/post/2018/2018-02-22-cap-theorem-credit-cards.markdown

 Did you honestly believe I would forget this edge case?[^1]  I had the same "brilliant moment."
 If the POS is connected to the network then it's not partitioned.
 Check mate atheists.

 <!-- Footnote -->
-[^1]: Complete quote from Kael'thas: "Don’t look so smug!
-I know what you’re thinking, but Tempest Keep was merely a set back. **Did you honestly believe I would trust the future to some blind, half-night elf mongrel?** Hahahaha… Oh no, no, no, he was merely an instrument, a stepping stone to a much larger plan!
+[^1]: Complete quote from Kael'thas: "Don't look so smug!
+I know what you're thinking, but Tempest Keep was merely a set back. **Did you honestly believe I would trust the future to some blind, half-night elf mongrel?** Hahahaha… Oh no, no, no, he was merely an instrument, a stepping stone to a much larger plan!
 It has all led to this…and this time, you will not interfere!"